monetaproject/blockauth/README.md

 __This is still an experiemental prototype and should not yet be used in production.__

-Over the coming days we will be working on a list of known flaws and logging our progress [via the public GitHub repo](https://github.com/Neuroware-IO/blockauth).
+We will continue working on a list of known flaws and logging our progress [via the public GitHub repo](https://github.com/Neuroware-IO/blockauth).

 ## More Information